aprove-developers/LoAT/README.md

 ### T2

-The branch [nonterm](https://github.com/aprove-developers/LoAT/tree/nonterm) comes with experimental support for the native input format of [T2](https://github.com/mmjb/T2).
+LoAT also comes with experimental support for the native input format of [T2](https://github.com/mmjb/T2).

 ## Publications